Interstate 126: Route description

 I-126 begins in northwestern Columbia at an interchange with parent route I-26 and US 76 along the Saluda River.
 The terminus is located near the Dutch Square shopping center and I-26's own interchange with I-20, nicknamed "Malfunction Junction", which includes a weaving ramp from I-126's westbound lanes to I-20.
 The eight-lane freeway travels southeast along the Saluda River and passes the Riverbanks Zoo at Greystone Boulevard.
 It then crosses over the Broad River on the Timmerman Bridge near the mouth of the Saluda River.
 I-126 enters Downtown Columbia and reaches its easternmost interchange with Huger Street, which carries US 21, US 176, and US 321.
 The freeway continues east for several blocks on Elmwood Avenue, which carries the highways that Huger Street did, and ends at Gadsden Street near the South Carolina Governor's Mansion.

 I-126 is officially named the Lester Bates Freeway for former Columbia mayor Lester Bates.
 All of its exits are unnumbered.
 The entire length of the freeway is concurrent with US 76, which continues west on I-26 towards Georgia and east to North Carolina.

 History

 Construction started on I-126 in 1959, and it was completed in 1961 as a four-lane freeway spur of I-26.
 The last sections of both freeways opened on May 16, 1961, as part of National Highway Week.
-In the early 1980s, it was widened to six lanes to from I-26 to Greystone Boulevard and eight lanes from there to Huger Street.
+In the early 1980s, it was widened to six lanes from I-26 to Greystone Boulevard and eight lanes from there to Huger Street.
 By the 1990s, a lane was added eastbound from Colonial Life Boulevard to Greystone Boulevard and westbound from Greystone Boulevard to a new I-20 exit just before its western terminus.
 The eastern terminus of I-126 has fluctuated between Huger Street and Gadsden Street.

 I-126 was designated the Lester Bates Freeway in April 1986 in honor of former Columbia mayor Lester Bates, who served three terms in the 1960s.